tjingsheng/tp/docs/DeveloperGuide.md

   done correctly.

 --------------------------------------------------------------------------------------------------------------------
+### University Feature

+The university `list/search/sort` mechanism is facilitated by `UniversityCatalogue`.
+It stores `University` objects which contain the `UniversityName` object.
+This means that `University` is dependent on `University` class.

+A `UniqueUniversityList` is stored internally in `UniversityCatalogue`.
+Additionally, it implements the following
+operations:
+- `UniversityCatalogue#hasUniversity(University)`  —  Checks whether a university exists in the university catalogue, to use to prevent duplicate insertion.
+.
+These operations are exposed in the `SeplendidModel` interface as `SeplendidModel#hasUniversity(University).

+When the user launches the application for the first time.
+All relevant data catalogues: `UniversityCatalogue` are initialised with the initial state, containing the seed data (list of partner universities) for SEP.

+Given below is an examples usage scenario and how the `hasUniversity` mechanism works
 [//]: # (I'll leave some of the ab3 implementation here so you can refer, please remove if you're the last person)

 The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.